arthematics/ESP32-Arduino/README.md

   Description:

-  A handle template based on [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with some modification for Arduino IDE.
+  A practical template based on [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with some modification for Arduino IDE.